 So your company wants to implement a social media policy, but you're not sure how to go about it.
 How lenient should you be?
 Will being too strict diminish social media's effectiveness?
 Does marketing handle customer service?
-Should we even let customer service represent us on social media?

 Take a gander at these five companies and what they chose to do.
 Just remember, there’s not one right policy for every company.
 Pick and choose what you like from these five companies to help get you started, and tailor it to fit your culture and business objectives.

 Known for having great customer service via Twelpforce, Best Buy has a social media policy in place that preemptively addresses privacy concerns that could arise using social media.
 Here are some highlights of Best Buy's social media policy.

 - The company does not want information shared that isn’t meant to be public.
 Common sense?
 I think so.

 - Tweeters cannot share Best Buy logos and other items related to the company.
 Does this smack of being too cautious?
 I guess that depends on the industry you are in.
 For a big brand like Best Buy, it's understandable.

 - Best Buy wants each employee to differentiate themselves and state their tweets and posts are theirs -- and theirs alone -- and not associated with Best Buy.
 If an unscrupulous employee crosses a line, Best Buy won't experience such harsh brand backlash.

 Oracle’s approach to social media is a little on the stricter side.
 Here are some of the highlights of Oracle's social media policy.

 - Oracle appears to be of the ilk that using social media in the workplace is a hinderance to productivity because it could lead to too much personal use.
 Understandable?
 Yes.
 Too strict?
 Debatable.
 While it can be good to blur the line between personal and professional in social media, that balancing act isn't always appropriate in regulated industries.